zyedidia/micro/README.md

 ![Screenshot](./assets/micro-solarized.png)

-To see more screenshots of micro, showcasing all of the default colorschemes, see [here](http://zbyedidia.webfactional.com/micro/screenshots.html).
+To see more screenshots of micro, showcasing some of the default colorschemes, see [here](http://zbyedidia.webfactional.com/micro/screenshots.html).

 You can also check out the website for Micro at https://micro-editor.github.io.